AngaBlue/express-zod-safe/README.md

 ## 🔒 Features

  - **Typesafe**: Built with TypeScript, offering complete typesafe interfaces that enrich your development experience.
- - **Zod Integration**: Utilizes Zod schemas for comprehensive and customisable request validation.
+ - **Zod Integration**: Utilises Zod schemas for comprehensive and customisable request validation.
  - **Middleware Flexibility**: Easily integrates with Express.js middleware stack, ensuring a smooth validation process without compromising performance.
  - **Parameter & Query Validation**: Validates not just request bodies but also URL parameters and query strings, covering all facets of incoming data.
  - **Error Handling**: Provides detailed, developer-friendly error responses to aid in debugging and informing API consumers.